LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

 # Using oracle data with Tellor

 ## Installation
+The first thing you'll want to do is install the basic tools necessary for using Tellor as your oracle.

-To install `usingtellor`, run one the following commands:
+To install [usingtellor](https://github.com/tellor-io/usingtellor), run one the following commands:

 - Hardhat: `npm install usingtellor`
 - Foundry: `forge install tellor-io/usingtellor`

+Once installed this will allow your contracts to inherit the functions from the contract 'UsingTellor'.

+Great!
+Now that you've got the tools ready, let's go through a simple exercise where we retrieve the eth/usd and lsk/usd prices from Tellor.

 ## Import